chasemp/timeline/READWISE_SETUP.md

 ### Delta Fetching (Default)

-By default, the script performs **delta fetching** - it only fetches documents that have been updated since the last fetch.
+By default, the script performs **delta fetching** - it only fetches documents updated since your last **published** Readwise article in the timeline:

+- If your last published article was 4 hours ago → fetches the last 4 hours
+- If your last published article was 2 days ago → fetches the last 2 days
+- Maximum lookback: 30 days (to avoid excessive API calls after long gaps)

 This significantly reduces API calls and speeds up the process.

 To force a full fetch of all documents (useful for initial setup or when troubleshooting):